 It’s an election year: time for some provocative thoughts about faith and politics.

 Two Februarys past, Nancy Pelosi met with Benedict XVI in Rome.
 No press attended the meeting; there was no photo op.
-Afterwards, Mrs. Pelosi praised the “Church’s leadership in fighting poverty, hunger and global warming, as well as the Holy Father’s dedication to religious freedom . . .”
+Afterward, Mrs. Pelosi praised the “Church’s leadership in fighting poverty, hunger and global warming, as well as the Holy Father’s dedication to religious freedom . . .”
 This was somewhat at odds with the Vatican’s version of the papal-politico confab:

 His Holiness took the opportunity to speak of the requirements of the natural moral law and the Church’s consistent teaching on the dignity of human life from conception to natural death which enjoins all Catholics, and especially legislators . . . in creating a just system of laws capable of protecting human life at all stages of its development.